 The Department established a CCT per the EO to implement its COVID-19 workforce safety plan.
 The CCT will set, implement, and monitor a) safety protocols for physical space and b) conditions for onsite and remote working.
 Additionally, the team meets regularly to review compliance with protocols, potential revisions to protocols, and any other operational needs.
 Where appropriate, the team will also coordinate with the General Services Administration (GSA) to align with CDC cleaning and disinfection processes and procedures and provide sufficient protective equipment and other necessary supplies.
 These protocols follow the below principles.

-Overseas and Domestic: Currently testing is performed by MED for mission critical domestic and overseas official travel and for individuals who report a post contact event for a known COVID-19 positive case.
+Overseas and Domestic: Currently testing is performed by MED for mission critical domestic and overseas official travel and for individuals who report a close contact event for a known COVID-19 positive case.
 The Department will continue with existing testing protocols until further guidance on surveillance testing of the workforce is received from the Safer Federal Workforce Task Force.

 Quarantine and Isolation